alexgo-io/alexlab-doc/docs/product-features/surge/key-concepts.md

 ## Risks and Considerations ⚠️

 Participating in ALEX Surge involves risks similar to providing liquidity in any AMM-based DEX.
 Impermanent loss can occur if token prices fluctuate, affecting the value of staked LP tokens.
 Additionally, once voter rewards are donated, they cannot be withdrawn.
 Understanding these risks helps participants make informed decisions before voting or staking.

-## Need Help?

-For assistance, please reach out to our Community Managers on [Discord](https://discord.com/invite/alexlab) and [Telegram Channel](https://t.me/AlexCommunity).